topherCantrell/computerarcheology/content/Arcade/Phoenix/Code.md

 03D5: E6 01           AND     $01                 ; mask out real button presses, but leave the coin event.
 03D7: B0              OR      B                   ; feed the IN0Current with movement data
 03D8: 77              LD      (HL),A              ; for the game demo.
-03D9: C3 00 04        JP      $0400               ; {code.IntervalGameStateMachine}
+03D9: C3 00 04        JP      $0400               ; {code.GameStateMachine}
 ; Ghost code bytes from an older version.
 ; The code was probably shortened at this point during development and the following bytes were not specifically deleted.
-03DC: C3 00 04        JP      $0400               ; {code.IntervalGameStateMachine}
+03DC: C3 00 04        JP      $0400               ; {code.GameStateMachine}
 ;
 03DF: FF FF FF

-; Used for the changing the game demo level at attract mode.
+; Used for changing the game demo level at attract mode.
 03E2: 01 08 01        LD      BC,$0108            ; Next interval game state is 1, set LevelAndRound to 1st round, level 8 (mothership wave)
-03E5: 11 00 10        LD      DE,$1000            ; set M43BA to 1 and M43BB to 0
+03E5: 11 00 10        LD      DE,$1000            ; set AliensLeft to 1 and BirdsLeft to 0 ?
 03E8: C3 F1 03        JP      $03F1               ; {}

-; Used for the changing the game demo level at attract mode.
+; Used for changing the game demo level at attract mode.
 03EB: 01 04 01        LD      BC,$0104            ;
 03EE: 11 08 00        LD      DE,$0008            ;
 03F1: 21 A4 43        LD      HL,$43A4            ; {+ram.GameState} Next interval game state ...